 I believe change is a systems problem.
 But let me start at the beginning with my definitions of change and systems.

-In other words, all change must include a way for the elements – the existing behaviors, roles, policies etc. – to buy-in to, and incorporate, new outputs while maintaining the rules and Beliefs of the foundational status quo.
+All change must include a way for the elements – the existing behaviors, roles, policies etc. – to buy-in to, and incorporate, new outputs while maintaining the rules and beliefs of the foundational status quo.

-SYSTEM: Any connected set of elements that agree to, and are held together by consensual rules and Beliefs that generate a unique set of Behaviors that exhibit a unique identity.
+SYSTEM: Any connected set of elements that agree to, and are held together by consensual rules and beliefs that generate a unique set of behaviors and exhibit a unique identity.
 Because change represents risk to the status quo, systems defend themselves by resisting when feeling threatened.

 In order to facilitate congruent change, it’s necessary to get agreement from all who will touch the final solution.
-A good way to encourage this is to not only include everyone (including front line workers) in the problem definition and brainstorming of possible solutions, but to develop a path forward (There are specific, sequential steps in all change processes.) that is agreeable to all.
+A good way to encourage this is to not only include everyone involved with the status quo (including front line workers) in the problem definition and brainstorming of possible solutions, but to develop a path forward (There are specific, sequential steps in all change processes.) that is agreeable to all.

-Too often change is approached with an eye on altering activity and Behaviors without ensuring that the core system maintains balance, thereby putting the system at risk.
-When we attempt to push Behavior change before eliciting core Belief change, we
+Too often change is approached with an eye on altering activity without ensuring that the core system maintains balance, thereby putting the system at risk.
+When we attempt to push behavior change before eliciting core Belief change, we

-Herein lies the problem: until or unless the full complement of relevant elements (those that created and maintain the problem and will be affected by the new) agrees to change, the system will resist change regardless of the problem that needs fixing.
+Herein lies the problem: until or unless the full complement of elements that created and maintain the problem and will be affected by the new agrees to change, the system will resist change regardless of the problem that needs fixing.
 The system is sacrosanct.

 Here’s where change agents face problems: In general, outsiders cannot know what norms must be maintained.
 Change is an inside job.
 Congruent, resistance-free change must teach the system how to change itself.
 My new book How? explores this topic thoroughly.